-Each Extension Area has borrowing arrangements with local libraries.
-Extension students may use the libraries listed for their area.
+Each regional campus has borrowing arrangements with local libraries.
+Regional campus students may use the libraries listed for their area.
 Some libraries require a user's fee.
 Use of these facilities requires proof of current registration.
-Books may be obtained from the Seminary's McAlister library through the interlibrary loan (ILL) departments of these libraries.
-Students may make full use of McAlister Library when they are in the southern California area and can make regular visits.
-Extended Education students have full use of the electronic resources provided through McAlister Library through the Internet.
+Books may be obtained from the seminary's library through the interlibrary loan (ILL) departments of these libraries.
+Students may make full use of the David Allan Hubbard Library when they are in the Pasadena area and can make regular visits.
+Regional campus students have full use of the electronic resources provided through the Hubbard Library through the Internet.